 Day 1: COLD READ.
 Avoid any background information or prior knowledge, as we want students to gather information from the text and not in your introduction.
 Reads the text aloud to your students and annotate the text.
 Assign partners to your students and give them discussion topics about the text.
 The goal is to get “the gist” of the text.

 Day 2: WARM READ.
 Give students their own copy of the text.
 Reads the passage aloud, with capable readers joining in.
 Partners have a discussion about meaning.
-Both you and your students annotate on their text.
+Both you and your students annotate on their text so they see the annotations in use.
 Discuss vocabulary words with context clues.
 The goal is to understand the meaning of the words.

 Day 3: Reads the text with students aloud.
 Partners work together to complete a comprehension activity.
-A Graphic organizer such as a Venn diagram or a list of facts is used.
-The goal is to understand the meaning of the text.
+A Graphic organizer such as a Venn diagram or a list of facts is used because the goal is to understand the meaning of the text.

 Day 4: Interactive Writing.
 Together, write a piece about the text.
 This can be a summary, a list, or a phonics activity, depending on the student’s needs.
-The goal is to extend the meaning of the passage into writing new text.
+The goal is to extend the meaning of the passage so students can turn what they’ve learned into new text.

 Day 5: Wrap up and review.
 Review the vocabulary and information the students learned from the text.
 This can be done in partners or students can write in their journals.
 Optional: if you choose, you can show a video clip of the topic of the close read topic.
 I use Youtube and Safeshare for the video, and I project it on the board.
 The goal is to remind the students what they have learned with this reading passage.
-Make sure you save this for the last day so the meaning is gained from the text and not the video.
+Make sure you save the video for the last day because you want the meaning to be gained from the text and not the video.

 What annotations should I use?